MaxiLambda/go-seminar/README.md

                 if err != nil {
                         return
                 }
+				//TODO do things with targetStruct
+				// targetStruct.doThings()...
         })
 }

 ```
-## *Experiment: can fuzzing over structs, arrays, maps, etc... be implemented in a way, resembling the regular syntax of go fuzz tests?*
+## *Experiment: can fuzzing over structs, arrays, maps, etc... be implemented in a way, resembling the regular syntax and performance of go fuzz tests?*

 ### Support for structs (exporting all exported Fields)

-The [FuzzPlus.go](FuzzPlus.o) module enables us to fuzz over structs.
+The custom [FuzzPlus](FuzzPlus.go) module enables us to fuzz over structs.
-A fuzz test using this mod.ule looks very similar to a regular fuzz test.
+A fuzz test using this module looks very similar to a regular fuzz test.
 The only difference is the line
 `ff := FuzzPlus{f}`

 *Caveat*: It only supports structs where all fields are exported.